-Petroglyphs offer a unique view into the history of Hawaii – some petroglyphs date back to the 16th century – only one century after Columbus first landed on American soil!
+Petroglyphs offer a unique view into the history of Hawaii – some of them date as far back as to the 16th century!
 The word “Petroglyph” comes from the Greek words, “petros” for rock, and “glyphein” to carve, Hawaiians call this form of rock art “k’i’i pohaku“, or images in stone.

 Some of the petroglyph images are clustered near historic land boundaries or along foot “highways” through lava fields, but the full reasons for their location and creation remain a mystery.
 Sadly, development has destroyed many of these treasures: ancient images that escaped destruction by earthquake or lava flow were destroyed during the construction of resorts and golf courses and only few remain.

 Malama ‘Aina – Take care of the land